Kanaka Dasa

-Kanaka Dasa (1509–1609) was a Haridasa saint and philosopher, popularly called Daasashreshta Kanakadasa (ದಾಸಶ್ರೇಷ್ಠ ಕನಕದಾಸ).
-He was a renowned composer of Carnatic music, poet, reformer and musician.
+Kanaka Dasa (1509–1606) also known as Daasashreshta Kanakadasa (ದಾಸಶ್ರೇಷ್ಠ ಕನಕದಾಸ), was a Haridasa saint and philosopher of Dvaita Vedanta, from present-day Karnataka, India.
+He was a follower of Madhvacharya's Dvaita philosophy and a disciple of Vyasatirtha.
+He was a composer of Carnatic music, poet, reformer and musician.
 He is known for his keertanas and ugabhoga, and his compositions in the Kannada language for Carnatic music.
 Like other Haridasas, he used simple Kannada and native metrical forms for his compositions.

-Life
+Birth

-Kanaka Dasa was born into a Kannada Kuruba (shepherd) Hindu family in Baada village, near Bankapura in Karnataka, and was a warrior at the Bankapura fort.
+Kanaka Dasa was born into a Kannada Kuruba family in Baada village, near Bankapura in Karnataka, and was a warrior at the Bankapura fort.
 He was taught by Srinivasacharya.
-As a child, he became an expert in "tarka", "vyakaran", and "mimamsa".
-Based on one of his compositions, it is interpreted that he was seriously injured in battle and took to the practice of chanting the name of Lord Hari.
+As a child, he became an expert in "tarka", "vyakarana", and "mimamsa".
+Based on one of his compositions, it is interpreted that he was injured in battle and took to the practice of chanting the name of Lord Hari.
 A beggar appeared to Kanaka Dasa, and Kanaka asked who he was.
-The beggar responded that Kanaka called to him.
+The beggar responded by saying he was called by him (Kanaka).
 Kanaka Dasa understood the beggar to be Lord Hari (Krishna) Himself.
-Lord Hari offered to give Kanaka Dasa three wishes.
+Lord Hari offered to grant Kanaka Dasa three wishes.
 Lord Hari first asked if Kanaka wanted treasures.
-Kanaka Dasa refused, but asked for the following, 1) To be healed of all his injuries, 2) For Lord Hari to appear whenever Kanaka Dasa called for Him, and 3) To give darshan in His Original Form.
+Kanaka Dasa refused, but asked for the following, 1) To be healed of all his injuries, 2) For Lord Hari to appear whenever Kanaka Dasa called for him, and 3) To give darshan in his original form.
 The Lord granted these wishes.
-Upon seeing Lord Hari in His Original Form, Kanaka Dasa became mesmerized.
-After this incident, Kanaka abandoned his profession as a ksatriya (warrior) and devoted himself to composing music, writing literature and explaining philosophy to the people about Sri Hari.
+Upon seeing Lord Hari in his original form, Kanaka Dasa was mesmerized.
+After this incident, Kanaka abandoned his profession as a soldier and devoted himself to composing music, writing literature and explaining philosophy to the people about Sri Hari.
 His early spiritual works include poems such as "Narasimha Stotra", "Ramadhyana Mantra", and "Mohanatarangini".

 In Udupi

 Kanaka Dasa had a connection with Udupi as he was the disciple of Vyasatirtha.
 The priests would not let him enter the mutt, judging him to be a member of lower caste based on his clothes, even though Vyasatirtha asked them to let Kanaka Dasa into the temple.

-It is believed that something supernatural happened when Kanaka Dasa was outside the temple, while he waited to for permission to enter.
-It is believed that at that time, when Kanaka Dasa was not allowed to have the darshan of the Krishna murti by the Brahmins.
-Instead, his hands bound with rope, and he was accused of theft in the temple and beaten.
-However, the murti of Lord Krishna turned around to face west, where Kanaka Dasa was facing to give him darshan.
+Then a wall cracked and the idol of Krishna turned towards Kanaka.

-Kanaka Dasa spent only a short time in Udupi.
-He used the phrase, "Kagineleya Adikeshava" as his signature referring to the deity of Kaginele.
+Kanaka Dasa spent a short time in Udupi.
+He used the phrase, "Kagineleya Adikeshava" as his signature referring to the deity of Kaginele.He is one of great devotee of lord krishna (vishnu).